OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-09.md

 ## 1 Samuel 9:18

-Then Saul approached Samuel in the gate and said, “Please tell me where the seer’s house is.”
+Saul went up to Samuel at the entrance and asked, “Could you please show me the way to the seer’s house?”

 ## 1 Samuel 9:19